Rugby league in Tasmania: History

 The Tasmanian Rugby League also ran a Northern Tasmanian vs Southern Tasmanian competition during this period.
 Ben McKinnon from the Launceston Clippers is the only player to have won the statewide best + fairest on two occasions both in his debut season in 1995 and then again in 1997.

-Due to dwindling player numbers the competition contracted to four Hobart teams during the early 2000s and midway through the 2003-04 season the senior amateur competition folded as a result of rising public liability insurance costs.
+Due to dwindling player numbers the competition contracted to four Hobart teams during the early 2000s and midway through the 2003–04 season the senior amateur competition folded as a result of rising public liability insurance costs.

 In late 2009 a new senior competition was established through the efforts of local 7HO FM Radio Personality Jason 'Wolfie' Wolfgram (President 09/10), and in conjunction with ARL Rugby League Development Officer, Graham McNaney.
 The decision to re-establish the competition followed a public forum at the Hotel Grand Chancellor in Hobart on Thursday 25 June 2009.

 Governing body

 NRL Tasmania (formerly and colloquially known as the Tasmanian Rugby League) is the governing body for rugby league in Tasmania.

-The organisation is currently controlled by NRL Victoria as a cost-saving mechanism due to the low popularity of the sport in Tasmania.
-This has caused widespread controversy however, with many rugby league fans believing the code does not place any value in Tasmania.

-No competitive activity has taken place since 2014.

-Tasmanian Rugby League Premiership (2009-2015)
+Tasmanian Rugby League Premiership (2009–2015)

 The Tasmanian Rugby League Premiership was reborn in 2009.

-Over its course, the competition consisted of 7 teams at various times:
+Over its course, the competition consisted of 14 teams at various times: